 full name, and

-The owner is their client (also referred to as first-party transfer), and
+the owner is their client (also referred to as first-party transfer), and

-The transaction is above 1000 EUR.
+the transaction is above 1000 EUR.

-3. The Travel Rule Will Not apply to Peer-to-Peer (P2P) Transactions
+3. The Travel Rule Will Not Apply to Peer-to-Peer (P2P) Transactions

-Examples of P2P transactions include the use of cryptocurrency P2P trading platforms and wallet owners acting on their own behalf - that is, without interaction with any wallet at a VASP’s custody.
+Self-hosted wallets transacting directly with other self-hosted wallets will not have to adhere to the Travel Rule.
+Examples of P2P transactions include the use of cryptocurrency P2P trading platforms and wallet owners acting on their own behalf - without interaction with any wallet at a CASP’s custody.

 What Is the Threshold for Crypto Travel Rule in Europe?

-What Are TFR’s Data Protection Related Requirements?
+What Are the TFR’s Data Protection-Related Requirements?

 What Are Europe’s Relevant Travel Rule Dates?